Huge crowd attends municipal center work session in Oscoda

 “Right now, we’re roughly estimating between 45,000-55,000 square feet to accommodate all of this operation,” said Weed.

-He showed the crowd photos and other details for more than 30 properties in the township which could be considered.
+He showed the crowd photos and presented other details on more than 30 properties in the township which could be considered.
 This included privately owned land, township-owned property and parcels which are government owned but not by Oscoda.

 As he moved through a slide show summarizing all of the properties, there were pros and cons that were discussed for each.